Summary and Setup

 Installing Python

 Python is a popular language for scientific computing, and a frequent choice for machine learning as well.
 To install Python, follow the Beginner’s Guide or head straight to the download page.
+Note: We will use Python 3.12 for this workshop.

-Please set up your python environment at least a day in advance of the workshop.
+Please set up your Python environment at least a day in advance of the workshop.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

 Installing the required packages